Digital object identifier: Display

 The Crossref recommendation is primarily based on the assumption that the DOI is being displayed without being hyperlinked to its appropriate URL—the argument being that without the hyperlink it is not as easy to copy-and-paste the full URL to actually bring up the page for the DOI, thus the entire URL should be displayed, allowing people viewing the page containing the DOI to copy-and-paste the URL, by hand, into a new window/tab in their browser in order to go to the appropriate page for the document the DOI represents.

+Currently, major citation styles differ in their guidelines for formatting the DOI, with AMA style using the DOI Handbook format and APA, MLA and Chicago Style using the full URL format.

 Content

 Major content of the DOI system currently includes: